dkchw/Book_in_MD/Inderbir Singh/Inderbir Singh's Human embryology (2018) - libgen.li.md

 | Ring chromosome | Chromosome is deleted at both ends Deleted sticky ends adhere to each other in the form of a ring | Clinical manifestations depend on deletion of specific genes |
 | Translocation | Exchange of segments between nonhomologous chromosomes | - May not always produce abnormal phenotype <br> - But can lead to formation of unbalanced gametes <br> - Carries high risk of abnormal progeny |

 randomly chosen from the two somatic alleles.
-For example, if you have one allele for brown eyes (represented as B) and one for blue eyes (represented as b), somatic cells have
+For example, if you have one allele for brown eyes (represented as B) and one for blue eyes (represented as b), somatic cells have alleles for both (Bb) and each gamete will carry one of it (B or b) chosen randomly.

 TABLE 2.4: Numerical abnormalities of chromosomes